 Students can also gain pre-professional experience in an international city without having to worry about finances:

 Acquire language and global competencies and soft skills: VWPP internships also help students acquire the soft skills needed for their later careers: they they gain the language, listening, communication, interpersonal, intercultural, and critical thinking skills employers say they are looking for in young college graduates.
 Our students intern with adults and children from all walks of life and backgrounds.
 They gain inside knowledge of a new culture and learn to adapt to the new environment a “stage” presents.
 They acquire global competencies that enhance their employability.

 You can explore a possible career path:

 Think you might want to teach someday?
 Come back to France or go to another country to work after graduation?
 Work in an international environment?
 Explore your field of study in the workplace?
-Discover the daily life of French schoolchildren and their teachers?
+Discover the daily life of Parisian schoolchildren and their teachers?
 Observe how a scientific laboratory undertakes their research?
 Interact with artists and a gallery in a world-renowned café?
 All our interns experience a possible career path as they take part in the local populations’ lives going about their work in their “stages”.

 A list of current opportunities will be provided during the Paris orientation session dedicated to this topic.
-We encourage students to discuss possibilities with their French professors and major advisors on campus, and follow up on personal contacts in Paris as well.
+We encourage students to discuss possibilities with their French professors and major advisors on campus, and follow up on any personal contacts in Paris as well.
 Further information can be consulted on our French website.
-Students apply for these internships by the second week of classes, which last for approximately 8-10 weeks, undertaken concurrently with their four academic courses, spending between 2 and 15 hours per week in the field, and are encouraged to keep an internship journal and particiapte in a dedicated meeting on how to maximize their “stage” experience.
+Students apply for these internships by the second week of classes.
+“Stages” last for approximately 8-10 weeks, and undertaken concurrently with students’ four academic courses.
+Students spend between 2 and 15 hours per week in the field, and are encouraged to keep an internship journal and particiapte in a dedicated meeting on how to maximize their “stage” experience.